 With much help from Erik, the owner of OCMock, I discovered how much of a loon I can be.
 Let me set the stage with a story, like I typically do on this site.
 You’re writing unit tests for a spankin’ new iPhone project that’s gonna shake the world if it ever releases.
-You’ve got backing suport from everybody from MGM Studios to Barack Obama helping you to make your release date.
+You’ve got backing support of everybody from MGM Studios to Barack Obama helping you to make your release date.
 You are an advocate of all things Agile, TDD, and behavior driven.
 You absolutely cannot fail!
 You now need to do something clever in your unit tests.
 Something Apple doesn’t provide facilities for.
 You find a framework that does it.
 Maybe you’re bringing in OCMock or maybe you’re just trying to link Hamcrest.
 Hi, I’m Cliff.
 You’re here because your framework won’t load in your unit tests.
 I’m here to tell you how not to link against it.

-Many years ago (like 1), I tried to link against OCMock.
+Many, many years ago (like 1), I tried to link against OCMock.
 The only way to make it work was to drop it into the magic place called “/Library/Frameworks/”.
 It worked.
 It worked well.
 It worked so well that I decided to become the OCMock super hero.
 I wrote a blog about it.
 (Like to hear it?
 Here it go!)
 I wrote an OCMock setup thing with Automator/AppleScript for other developers that weren’t as John Blazed as I was so that they too could enjoy the beauty that was OCMock.
 (Just had a flashback to the little stored procedure runner tool I wrote when I was being the VB6-toRPGIV super hero many more years ago.)
 Here’s where a super hero becomes a super zero.

 - Find a framework

 - Do something in the build configs, like setting a framework search path